tarpn/tarpn-battery-backup-deluxe/Assembly.md

 ## Mosfet jumpers

 Two copper jumpers can be installed to improve the ampacity of the Power Board.
 A gauge is provided on the edge of the Power Board to help form the jumpers.
-The jumper holes are 2.6mm which will accomodate 10 AWG wire.
+The jumper holes are 2.6mm which will accommodate 10 AWG wire.
 If the jumper is installed, apply enough solder to create a fillet between the jumper and the mosfet leg.

 ## SMD Resistor (R3) soldering